dazuma/toys/toys-core/docs/guide.md

 The CLI can be configured with an error handler that responds to any exceptions raised during execution.
 An error handler is simply a callable object (such as a `Proc`) that takes an exception as an argument.
-The provided {Toys::CLI::DefaultErrorHandler} class provides the default behavior of the normal `toys` CLI, but you can provide any object that duck types the `call` method.
+The provided {Toys::Utils::StandardUI} class provides the default behavior of the normal `toys` CLI, but you can provide any object that duck types the `call` method.

 #### Multiple runs